bishaldml/The-Ultimate-CICD-Corporate-DevOps-Pipeline-Project/Phase-1/README.md

 ```
 sudo apt update
 ```
-2. Install docker: we are going to use the docker to setup sonarqube
+2. Install docker as well as give permission to use the docker: we are going to use the docker to setup sonarqube
 ```
 use above script to install docker
 ```